Picture this:

 There are two major incremental budgeting methods: top-down and bottom-up.

-In the top-down approach, senior management makes decisions on the budget and hands down those expectations to the department leads.
-These assumptions are based on past performance, current finances, and future goals of the organization.
+In the top-down budgeting approach, senior management makes decisions on the budget and hands down those expectations to the department leads.
+These assumptions are based on past performance, the current period's budget, and future goals of the organization.

-In both models, the company uses past performance and current data to make reasonable guesses about future spending and performance.
+In both budgeting techniques, the company uses past performance and current budget data to make reasonable guesses about future spending and performance.

 Four methods to budget for your business